BSc (Hons)

 Modules

-In this module, you are introduced to the principles of research design, and to basic techniques of qualitative and quantitative data analysis.
+This module develops key research, academic and professional skills expected from psychology students during their studies, and to understand the transferability of these into the workplace.
+In this module you are introduced to the principles of research design, and to basic techniques of qualitative and quantitative data analysis.
 Key conceptual and historical issues relating to the philosophy of science are addressed, and ethical issues are covered.
-Students will carry out practical investigations in small groups to develop key skills in research design, data collection, analysis, and report writing.
-In these practical sessions, you will be required to collect, interpret and communicate quantitative and quantitative data across a variety of methods.
-Students are also encouraged to see how data analysis relates to research design, and hence to understand and value the insights that can be gained by a competent knowledge of quantitative and qualitative analysis techniques.
-The practical investigations are selected to illustrate particular aspects of design or analysis, with a progression towards more complex designs and more emphasis on theoretical issues.
+Students will carry out practical investigations in small groups to develop key skills in research design, data collection, analysis and report writing.
+Students are also encouraged to see how data analysis relates to research design, and hence to understand and value the insights that can be gained by a competent knowlegde of quantitative and qualitative analysis techniques.
+Students will have the opportunity to develop reflective skills, cognitive flexibility, communication skills and resilience.
+Students will be provided with greater awareness of their strengths, values and areas for development.

-This module introduces students to the main sub-disciplines of psychology: biological psychology, cognitive psychology, developmental psychology, individual differences, and social psychology, as outlined in the British Psychological Society’s required curriculum.
-You will look at core topics within each of these sub-discipline areas, gaining an understanding of how psychology (and its sub-disciplines) developed over time and an understanding of key conceptual and historical issues that are relevant to the discipline as a whole.
-Seminars will further develop this understanding by fostering discussion and debate on key concepts and studies, helping you to better understand the relationship between theory and research.
+This module introduces students to the main sub-disciplines of psychology: biological psychology, cognitive psychology, developmental psychology, individual differences and social psychology, as outlined in the British Psychological Society's required curriculum.
+You will look at core topics within each of the sub-discipline areas, gaining an understanding of how psychology (and its sub-disciplines) developed over time and an understanding of key conceptual and historical issues that are relevant to the discipline as a whole.
+Seminars with further develop this understanding by fostering discussion and debate on the key concepts and studies, helping you to better understand the relationship between theory and research.

 Criminology is considered as a ‘rendezvous’ but specialist discipline; a study of crime and criminal activity that serves as a meeting point for Social Science disciplines.
 This module introduces and explores the various disciplinary approaches to the study of crime.
 However, it will have as its starting point an exploration of common-sense and everyday perceptions and the social construction of crime, as well as the representation of crime and the criminal justice system.
 The module will also begin to introduce and explore the range and scope of issues and topics examined by the specialist discipline of Criminology.